enormandeau/snplift/README.md

 - Update VCF

 ## Running
-### Estimation of run time
-Based on:
-- Genome size
-- Number of SNPs
-- Number of samples (prob not necessary)
-- Time factor compared to the 10min needed for the test run

 ### Run
-Once your dependencies are met, your input and config files are prepared, launch SNPLift with:
+Once SNPlift is installed and the dependencies are met and that your input and config files are prepared, launch SNPLift with:

 ```
 time ./snplift 02_infos/snplift_config.sh
 ```

 ## Results
+*TODO*

 ## Limitations
-SNPLift works well when the two genome versions have a low proportion of differences.
-As the nucleotide difference between orthologous sequences increases, the proportion of SNPs that can be transfered will go down.
+SNPLift works well when the two genome versions are more similar differences.
+As the differences between the orthologous sequences increase, the proportion of SNPs that can be transfered will go down.
+Whole or partial genome duplication will also have an impact on the capacity to transfer SNPs between assemblies.

-*TODO* Give examples

 ## License